bburns/mingo/README.md

 [API Documentation](http://kofrasa.github.io/mingo/).

-A minified bundle with all operators loaded is available in [dist/mingo.min.js](https://www.npmjs.com/package/mingo?activeTab=code) since `6.6.0`.

-**Note:**
+## Distribution

-The package exports 3 different distributions on [NPM](https://www.npmjs.com/package/mingo).
+The package provides 3 distributions on [NPM](https://www.npmjs.com/package/mingo?activeTab=code).

-1. A minified bundle under `dist/mingo.min.js` since `6.6.0`, for use in browsers.
-See free CDNs such as [esm.run](https://esm.run/mingo/dist/mingo.min.js) or [unpkg](https://unpkg.com/mingo/dist/mingo.min.js).
+1. A minified bundle since `6.6.0` for browser targets.
+See [esm.run](https://esm.run/mingo/dist/mingo.min.js) or [unpkg](https://unpkg.com/mingo/dist/mingo.min.js) CDNs.
 1. A CommonJS module when loaded using `require`.
 1. An ESM module when loaded using `import`.

+**Important**

-Supporting both CJS and ESM modules makes it subject to the [dual package hazard](https://github.com/nodejs/package-examples).
-For browser use, it is **recommended** to use the bundled distribution.
-For backend environments, be consistent with the module loading format to avoid surprises and subtle errors.
+> Supporting both CJS and ESM modules makes this library subject to the [dual package hazard](https://github.com/nodejs/package-examples).
+In backend environments, be consistent with the module loading format to avoid surprises and subtle errors, and use the bundle instead of modules when loading over the network.

 ## Usage